QuickPay/whmcs-module/README.md

     - Automatic at expiration.
  * Added "Refund" functionality for simple and recurring payments, can be triggered from Admin > Invoice screen.
  * Added "Custom Thank You Page" setup.
- * Fixed VAT calculation
- * Fix redirect to unpaid invoice.
- * Added processing page that pause the return url execution until the order is confirmed.
- * Removed "processing..." text from processing page
  * Fix: Apply transaction payment after the "Payment fee" is added to invoice.